Staying at Bolara 60

 Getting here is easy.
 Click here for a map and information on nearest airports and travel in the region.

-The Kuća (“house” in Croatian) has 4 beautiful guest bedrooms available for bed & breakfast bookings.
-The Kuća is alongside the Kućica – click the button below for more information and images.
+The Kuća (“house” in Croatian) has 3 beautiful guest bedrooms available for bed & breakfast bookings (our 4th room, Nocciole, is usually reserved for staff).
+The Kuća is alongside the Kućica – click the button below for more information, images and prices.

-The Kućica (“small house”) is a self-contained 2-bedroom house with its own kitchen/living area and covered terrace, next to the main house – click the button below for more information and images.
+The Kućica (“small house”) is a self-contained 2-bedroom house with its own kitchen/living area and covered terrace, next to the main house – click the button below for more information, images and prices.

-Bolara 60 is available for private group bookings for up to 14 people hiring all 4 rooms in the main house plus 2 further rooms in the Kućica.
-For such large group bookings we are able to arrange a bespoke schedule of cooking classes and activities according to your preferences (dependent on seasonal availability).
+Bolara 60 is available for private group bookings for up to 10 people hiring up to 3 rooms in the main house plus 2 further rooms in the Kućica.
+Please note for group bookings we must usually make a surcharge, usually 1 night’s accommodation in the Kuća rooms, since we do not have the capacity to turn around all rooms within a day.
+For such group bookings we may be able to arrange a bespoke schedule of cooking classes and activities according to your preferences (dependent on seasonal availability).
 Email us to discuss prices and availability for a group booking at anna – at – bolara60 – dot – com.

 We have several communal areas at Bolara 60 where guests are welcome to relax and where we hold our cooking classes and dinners.